tarantool/cartridge/rst/cartridge_admin.rst

 Each Tarantool node (``router``/``storage``) provides an administrative console (Command Line Interface) for debugging, monitoring, and troubleshooting.
 The console acts as a Lua interpreter and displays the result in the human-readable YAML format.
-To connect to a Tarantool instance via the console, say:
+To connect to a Tarantool instance via the console, you can choose one of the commands:

 ..  code-block:: bash

+    # old-fashioned way
     $ tarantoolctl connect <instance_hostname>:<port>

+    # if you have cartridge-cli installed
+    $ cartridge connect <instance_hostname>:<port>

+    # if you ran Cartridge locally
+    $ cartridge enter <node_name>

 where the ``<instance_hostname>:<port>`` is the instance's URI.